May 31, 2020

 The Student Disability Center team is made up of both full-time and part-time professional and student staff members.
-Our team is comprised of our director, assistant directors, accommodation specialists, coordinators, American Sign Language interpreted, transcribers, student staff, and academic coaches.
+Our team is comprised of our director, assistant directors, accommodation specialists, coordinators, American Sign Language interpreters, transcribers, student staff, and academic coaches.

 Justin Dove